MichaelBenliyan/Racing_Game_With_NEAT_AI/README.md

 TIP: Drag down the terminal under the game to make the game larger.

+# Machine Learning Simulator
+To see the Machine Learning Simulator in action:
+1) Close the Racing Game window in the Gitpod browser.
+2) Type "python Machine_Learning_Sim/main.py" in the terminal under the Gitpod browser without the quotation marks.
+3) Press enter

 # Run in Gitpod

 You can also run Racing Game Against Trained AI in Gitpod, a free online dev environment for GitHub: